 Reinforcement of Learning After the Program Ends

-As amazing as a development program can be, it’s hard to sustain the momentum once it’s over.
+As amazing as a women’s leadership development program can be, it’s hard to sustain the momentum once it’s over.
 Programs that encourage continued participation in a learning community, or provide the option for regular check-ins will have the most lasting impact.
 We started an alumni group that meets quarterly and includes mini-coaching sessions for members to tap into when they are facing a challenge.
 Participants find that it keeps them connected to their learning and continually growing.

 With an overwhelming array of options available, selecting the best women’s leadership training program can be overwhelming.
 Done haphazardly, you may find yourself investing large sums of money with little tangible results to show for it.
-Choosing a program that meets the criteria we’ve shared will provide a framework for the growth and success of not only the women who participate, but also for your entire organization.
+Choosing a program that meets the criteria we’ve shared will provide a framework for the growth and success of not only the women leaders who participate, but also for your entire organization.

 Enjoyed this post?
 You might also like…